nodejs/node-addon-api/doc/threadsafe_function_ex.md

+# TODO
+- Document new N-API 5+ only methods
+- Continue with examples

-# ThreadSafeFunction
+# ThreadSafeFunctionEx

-The `Napi::ThreadSafeFunction` type provides APIs for threads to communicate with the addon's main thread to invoke JavaScript functions on their behalf.
+The `Napi::ThreadSafeFunctionEx` type provides APIs for threads to communicate with the addon's main thread to invoke JavaScript functions on their behalf.
+The type is a three-argument templated class, each argument representing the type
+of:
+- `ContextType = std::nullptr_t`: The threadsafe function's context.
+By default, a TSFN has no context.
+- `DataType = void*`: The data to use in the native callback.
+By default, a TSFN can accept *any* data type.
+- `Callback = void*(Napi::Env, Napi::Function, ContextType*, DataType*)`: The
+  callback to run for each item added to the queue.

 Documentation can be found for an [overview of the API](threadsafe.md), as well as [differences between the two thread-safe function APIs](threadsafe.md#implementation-differences).